VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-2/README.md

 ## Initial Analysis

-The given image had to be analyzed first.
-Then I would decide on a move.
+The first thing I did was try to identify unique markers and text that I might be able to compare during the investigation.

 ---